-Every now and then, Bob Woodward slithers out from the DC pit where he and his brood of journalistic and DoD coup vipers keep warm.
+Every now and then, Bob Woodward slithers out from the DC pit where he and his brood of journalistic and Deep State coup vipers keep warm.
 Once in public, he places a dark spell on some poor unsuspecting soul (under the guise of an interview) and then sinks his fangs into them.
-The venomous bite can have a wide range of toxic effects on the victim including: defamation paralysis, social delirium, and reputational sepsis.
-In terms of his target selection, Woodward has a strong preference for the sick and dying, but he has also been known to attack the deceased.
+The venomous bite can have a wide range of toxic effects on the victim, including defamation paralysis, social delirium, and reputational sepsis.
+In terms of his target selection, Woodward has a strong preference for the sick and dying, but he has also been known to bite the deceased.

-Before you read or watch another one of Woodward’s masterpieces of lies and libel, you may want to familiarize yourself with this Jafar like creature.
-The following are a few samples of Woodward’s 40 years of paid literary assassinations.
+Before you read/watch another one of Woodward’s masterpieces of lies and libel, you may want to familiarize yourself with this Jafar-like creature.
+The following are a few samples of Woodward’s 47 years (starting with Nixon) of paid literary-political assassinations.

 2. The fictitious Deep Throat

-In his 1993 book “Deep Truth: The Lives of Bob Woodward and Carl Bernstein”, Adrian Havill wrote that Woodward’s claim of signaling his “Deep Throat” for meetings using a flowerpot on his balcony “does strain credulity”, since Woodward’s balcony faced an inner courtyard and wasn’t visible from a nearby alleyway.
-This and other structural inconsistencies in Woodward’s Watergate narrative as well as secondary sources confirm that ‘Deep Throat’ came directly from the Pentagon/CIA/FBI and not from a ‘morally outraged’ Nixon administration insider.
-So, in lieu of the righteous reporter fairy tale, Woodward and Bernstein should be viewed as a political hit team the likes of Fusion GPS and leading members of a junta/cabal that executed a successful coup against a sitting US president.
+In his 1993 book “Deep Truth: The Lives of Bob Woodward and Carl Bernstein,” Adrian Havill wrote that Woodward’s claim of signaling his “Deep Throat” (the Deputy Director of the FBI Mark Felt) for meetings using a flowerpot on his balcony “does strain credulity”, since Woodward’s balcony faced an inner courtyard and wasn’t visible from a nearby alleyway.
+This and other structural inconsistencies in Woodward’s Watergate narrative, as well as secondary sources, confirm that the strategy, tactics, and ‘Deep Throat’ came directly from the Pentagon/CIA/FBI and not from a ‘morally outraged’ Nixon administration insider.
+So, in lieu of the righteous reporter fairy tale, Woodward and Bernstein should be viewed as a political hit-team the likes of Fusion GPS and leading members of the USG junta that executed a successful coup against a sitting US president.

 3. False claim that Justice William J. Brennan Jr. voted against his own judgment